 IAS 7 defines cash and cash equivalents as cash, bank balances, and very short-term investments used for cash management purposes.
-Short-term investments invested for three months or less with a known maturity value and date are included in cash and cash equivalents.
-The Council uses bank overdrafts as part of its cash management strategy, as well as money market funds, both of which are disclosed as part of cash and cash equivalents in line with IAS 7.
+The Council uses bank overdrafts as part of its cash management strategy, therefore these are disclosed as part of cash and cash equivalents in line with IAS 7.
+Short-term investments invested for three months or less with a known maturity value and date are included in cash and cash equivalents; the Council uses money market funds as an integral part of its cash management, so these investments are also disclosed as part of cash and cash equivalents.

-4.3 Work in Progress (Construction Contracts)

-In accordance with IFRS 15 Revenue from Contracts with Customers, where the entity has entered into a contract, the Code requires revenue to be recognised in a way that reflects the pattern in which goods or services are transferred to service recipients.
-It requires revenue to be transferred at an amount that reflects the consideration that is expected in exchange for those goods or services.
+4.3 Work in Progress (Construction contract In accordance with IFRS 15 Revenue from Contracts with Customers where there is a contract the Code requires revenue to be recognised in a way that reflects the pattern in which goods or services are transferred to service recipients.
+It requires revenue to be transferred at an amount that reflects the consideration that are expected in exchanged for those goods or services.

-As such the Council recognises its construction contracts by identifying performance obligations in a contract and determining the transaction price of each performance obligation, which is then allocated to each performance obligation.
+As such the Council recognises its construction contracts by identifying performance obligations in a contract and determining the transaction price of each performance obligations, which is then allocated to each performance obligations.
 The Council recognises the transaction price when the relevant performance obligation has been met.